RVCC-IDMX/phaser-app-curban2336/README.md

 # Phaser App: Sci-fi Shooter

 This project is a simple side scrolling shooter game using javascript and Phaser.
 Assets imported and sourced below are used to facilitate the science fiction nature of the game.
 Pillars will scroll across the screen, shoot the green one to pass.
 Every 5 walls a boss will appear.
-After beating them the next set of 5 walls and the next boss become faster.
+After beating them the next set of 5 walls become faster and the boss gains more health.
 See how long you can last in this escalating shooter game.

 ## Sources and Credits